Imayorrr/-first_analysis/README.md

 # Analysis
 These are the key findings I got from the analysis
-      Product Category with the highest sales was Electronics Highest Sales Month was May 2023 cause the store made  ₦ 53,150 from sales.
+      Product Category with the highest sales was Electronics Highest Sales Month was May 2023 because the store made  ₦ 53,150 from sales.
-       Lowest Sales Month was January 2024 cause the store made  ₦ 1,530 in total sales.
+       Lowest Sales Month was January 2024 because the store made  ₦ 1,530 in total sales.
+       # Trend: Steady sales all through the year with notable increase in sales in may 2023 but it was mostly steady through the remainder of the year and there was a significant drop in sales in January 2024.